Consumer Safeguards Review – Part A Redress and Complaints Handling

 Telecommunications Industry Ombudsman response to Consumer Safeguard Review

-It is vital that any change to the complaint handing mechanism ensures that residential consumers and small businesses continue to have access to a fair, independent and effective complaint resolution service.
+Our purpose remains clear – to ensure that residential consumers and small businesses continue to have access to a fair, independent and effective complaint resolution service.

 Making a submission